 Cuts in European defense budgets raise concerns for U.S., NATO

-BERLIN - First, Germany announced that it would suspend its draft, ending one of the touchstones of its post-World War II society.
+BERLIN - First, Germany announced it would suspend its draft, ending one of the touchstones of its post-World War II society.
 Then Britain and France, frequent rivals since at least the Norman Conquest, announced plans to share military equipment and research.
 And smaller countries across Europe are cutting defense budgets and shrinking militaries that were never large to begin with.

-European policymakers say that the cuts are necessary given their financial straits, and that training, not sheer numbers, is what matters in a post-Cold War world.
+European policymakers say the cuts are necessary given their financial straits, and that training, not sheer numbers, is what matters in a post-Cold War world.

 But some top officials, including the U.S. defense secretary and the NATO secretary general, worry that the changes could burden the United States by reducing the number of European troops available for NATO missions and other military efforts around the world.
 NATO's ability to function as a collective defense pact may be hobbled, they say.